Is there a difference between poisonous and venomous snakes?

 The Black Mamba (Dendroaspis polylepis) is a long thin snake with a distinctive coffin-shaped head.

 It is not black.
 It is olive, brownish, yellow-brown or grey.
 The inside of its mouth is black.

-They are very fast moving snakes, active during the day (diurnal).
-They can climb trees, but they mainly move along the ground.
+It is a very fast moving snake, active during the day (diurnal).
+It can climb trees, but it mainly moves along the ground.

-They are the fastest, longest venomous snakes in the world.
+It is the fastest, longest venomous snake in the world.